 Reforms to consumer credit law have resulted in a single national consumer credit regime governed by the NCCP which includes the NCC as Schedule 1.
-The NCC replaces previous state-based consumer credit codes and the Uniform Consumer Credit Code (UCCC).
+The NCC replaces previous state-based consumer credit codes and the Uniform Consumer Credit Code.
 ASIC is responsible for administering the NCCP.
 The NCC applies to credit contracts entered into on or after 1 July 2010 where:

-- the lender is in the business of providing credit - a charge is made for providing the credit - the debtor is a natural person or strata corporation - the credit is provided for personal, domestic or household purposes, or to purchase, renovate or improve residential property for investment purposes, or to refinance credit previously provided for this purpose.
+- the lender is in the business of providing credit - a charge is made for providing the credit - the debtor is a natural person or strata corporation, and - the credit is provided wholly or predominantly for personal, domestic or household purposes, or to purchase, renovate or improve residential property for investment purposes, or to refinance credit previously provided for this purpose.

-106 It should be noted that these laws apply to activities within their respective jurisdictions, even if the collector is physically located in another state, territory or country.
+111 It should be noted that these laws apply to activities within their respective jurisdictions, even if the collector is physically located in another state, territory or country.

-107 Fair Trading (Australian Consumer Law) Act 1992 (ACT), Fair Trading Act 1987 (NSW), Consumer Affairs and Fair Trading Act 1990 (NT), Fair Trading Act 1989 (Qld), Fair Trading Act 1987 (SA), Australian Consumer Law (Tasmania) Act 2010 (Tas), Australian Consumer Law and Fair Trading Act 2012 (Vic), Fair Trading Act 2010 (WA).
+112 Fair Trading (Australian Consumer Law) Act 1992 (ACT), Fair Trading Act 1987 (NSW), Consumer Affairs and Fair Trading Act 1990 (NT), Fair Trading Act 1989 (Qld), Fair Trading Act 1987 (SA), Australian Consumer Law (Tasmania) Act 2010 (Tas), Australian Consumer Law and Fair Trading Act 2012 (Vic), Fair Trading Act 2010 (WA).

-108 See s.
+113 See s.
 45(2), Australian Consumer Law and Fair Trading Act 2012 (Vic).

-109 See s.
-46, Australian Consumer Law and Fair Trading Act 2012 (Vic).
+114 See s.
+46(1), Australian Consumer Law and Fair Trading Act 2012 (Vic).

-110 Commercial Agents and Private Inquiry Agents Act 2004 (NSW), Commercial and Private Agents Licensing Act 2002 (NT), Property Agents and Motor Dealers Act 2000 (Qld), Security and Investigation Industry Act 1995 (SA), Security and Investigation Agents Act 2002 (Tas), Debt Collectors Licensing Act 1964 (WA).
+115 Commercial Agents and Private Inquiry Agents Act 2004 (NSW), Commercial and Private Agents Licensing Act 1979 (NT), Debt Collectors (Field Agents and Collection Agents) Act 2014 (Qld), Security and Investigation Industry Act 1995 (SA), Security and Investigation Agents Act 2002 (Tas), Debt Collectors Licensing Act 1964 (WA).